BGP Port 179 Exploit Metasploit

 One way to lock down BGP is to implement the “BGP TTL hack,” known as the BGP TTL security check.
 This feature protects eBGP sessions ( not iBGP ) and compares the value in the received IP packet’s Time-to-Live ( TTL ) field with a hop count locally configured on each eBGP neighbor.
 All packets with values less than the expected value are silently discarded.

-One of the security concerns with BGP is the possibility of a malicious attacker injecting false routing information into the network.
-A TTL (Time to Live) security check can be implemented to mitigate this risk.
+One security concern with BGP is the possibility of a malicious attacker injecting false routing information into the network.
+To mitigate this risk, a TTL (Time to Live) security check can be implemented.

 TTL Security Check